borkdude/html/README.md

 Benefits over some (but definitely not all) hiccup libraries may be:

-- Generation of HTML is done at compile time, hiccup vectors are never inspected at runtime.
+- Generation of HTML is done at compile time, hiccup vectors are never inspected at runtime
 - The generated code is small and easy to understand
 - The library itself is small
 - The library works both in Clojure and ClojureScript